Barcelona v Real Madrid Cheat Sheet

 Haven’t got a Paddy Power account?
 You’re in luck…

 Sign up to Paddy Power and get a full refund if your first bet loses.
-Grab an account through the offer below and place £30 on the Barcelona v Real Madrid Bet Builder.
-Here are the two possible outcomes:
+Grab an account through the offer below and place £30 on the 4/1 Barcelona v Real Madrid Bet Builder.
+Here’s what you can get:

 * I recommend waiting for confirmed team line-ups before placing any bets *